dereuromark/cakephp-tools/docs/Error/ErrorHandler.md

 }
 ```

-Also, if you use the new Application middleware, make sure to include it there:
+Also, make sure to switch out the middleware:
 ```php
 use Cake\Http\BaseApplication;
 // Switch Cake\Error\Middleware\ErrorHandlerMiddleware to